1. DO start the fire with only a small amount of charcoal. Too much will result in too much heat.

 4. DON'T open the lid on the cooker constantly!
 Opening the cooker's lid allows more oxygen to the fire.
 You need to shut off the air supply to the fire when you want to bring the cooking temperature down.

-5. DO use woods sparingly when cooking.
+5. DO use woods chips for smoking sparingly when cooking.
 View the wood as just another cooking ingredient.
 Remember - you can always add more but you can never take away what has already been added.

 6. DO experiment!
 Every palate is different.
-Don't be afraid to mix different woods to find a signature flavor.
+Don't be afraid to mix different woods when using wood chips for smoking to find a signature flavor.

 7. DO keep ingredients for rubs, sauces, and mops fresh.
 No ingredient should be kept for more than 6 months.